nineten/Hoyolab-auto-checkin/README.md

 ### Important Notes

 * **Cookie Security:** Keep your Hoyolab cookie safe and secure.
 Do not share it with anyone.
-* **Unsupported Games:** The script currently supports Genshin Impact and Honkai: Star Rail.
-Other games may not work.
+* **Unsupported Games:** The script currently supports Genshin Impact, Honkai: Star Rail and Zenless Zone Zero.
 * **API Changes:** Hoyolab's API may change in the future, potentially breaking the script.
 Updates may be required to keep it functional.

 ### Disclaimer